secureCryptoConfig/secureCryptoConfigInterface/README.md

 ### SCCSignature
 The SCCSignature is the output after performing signing.
 It is the same representation as the SCCCiphertext described previously.
 It represents a byte[] representation of a specific COSE message, that contains the signature as well as all used parameters of the signing process.

+With the method `createFromExistingSignature(byte[] existingSCCSignature)` it is also possible to create a SCCSignature object from an already existing SCCSignature byte[] representation.

 ## Hashing

 General process of hashing and its validation